limitpointinf0/gcs-fuse-tf/README.md

 A template for creating a Compute Engine instance with a mounted Cloud Storage bucket

 ## How To Start the Project
-- Step 1: Run the following commands to create the necessary VMs, instance groups, firewall configurations, etc. Three of the VMs will be running Nginx and listening on port 80.
-The test VM is reserved for Load Testing from Tokyo Japan.
+- Step 1: Run the following commands to create the necessary VM and Bucket
 ```bash
 terraform init
 terraform plan